Ronald MacDonald (athlete)

-Ronald John MacDonald (September 19, 1874 - September 3, 1947) was a Canadian runner and winner of the second Boston Marathon in 1898.
+Ronald John MacDonald (September 19, 1874 – September 3, 1947) was a Canadian runner, best known as the winner of the second Boston Marathon in 1898.
+He later became a successful physician in Nova Scotia.

 Early life

-MacDonald was born in Fraser's Grant, Antigonish County, Nova Scotia.
+MacDonald was born in Fraser's Grant, Antigonish County, Nova Scotia on September 19, 1874.
 His father died at sea when MacDonald was twelve years old, after which his mother relocated the family to Cambridgeport, Massachusetts, where relatives were living.
 MacDonald worked as a telephone lineman for the New England Telephone and Telegraph Company, and later in the family lunch store on Cambridge Street.
 In 1895, he joined the Cambridgeport Gymnasium Association with his brother Alexander.
 In 1897, he enrolled at Boston College as a special student.